Mbialowas10/MobileDev/docs/kotlin/functions/fun.md

 # Functions

 Functions are `fun`!
-Sometimes they consume values and sometimes they return values to the caller.
+Sometimes they consume values (as parameters or arguments) and sometimes they return values to the caller.
 If functions do not return a value then its return type is `Unit`.
 This is is similar to the word `void` for those familar with Java programming Language.

-## Fx Declaration
+## Function Declaration
 ```kotlin
 // note this function is not consuming any values, but it is returning an Int
 fun addNumbers():Int{